CrafterSvK/spotify-lyrics/README.md

 ## Override (Songs that violates with algorithm)
 * If you find a song that violates with algorithm for example AWOLNATION - Hollow Moon (Bad Wolf) just add it into override.txt file
-* How to write override (all in lowercase): ArtistName-SongNameAfterAlgorithm:ArtistName-SongOverride
+* How to write override (all in lowercase): ArtistName-SongNameAfterAlgorithm:SongOverride

 ## WARNING
 Don't use this program commercialy AZLyrics's license is prohibiting the usage of their lyrics.